College of Nanotechnology, Science, and Engineering

-The College of Nanoscale Science and Engineering is the college of nanotechnology at the SUNY Polytechnic Institute campus in Albany, New York.
+The College of Nanotechnology, Science, and Engineering is part of the University at Albany, SUNY in Albany, New York.
 Founded in 2004 at the University at Albany, SUNY, the college underwent rapid expansion in the late-2000s and early-2010s before merging with the SUNY Institute of Technology in 2014.
-The college will rejoin the University at Albany in 2023.
+The college rejoined the University at Albany in 2023.
 The college was the first college in the United States devoted to nanotechnology.